At Washington University School of Medicine, we’re advancing the science and impact of child mental health care.

 As a leading child psychiatry research program in the United States, major priorities of our scientific efforts are to identify the earliest causes of serious psychiatric syndromes, to develop specific interventions to prevent their occurrence, and to build resilience in childhood.

-Our research portfolio includes a number of distinguished interdisciplinary research centers:
+Our research portfolio includes distinguished interdisciplinary research centers:

 - An Early Emotional Development Program pioneering the identification of early predictors of mood disorders in childhood and adolescence (J. Luby, MD, Director)

-- One of 14 Kennedy Centers for Intellectual & Developmental Disabilities Research in the U.S. (National Institute for Child Health and Human Development), with a focus on genetic and environmental influences on developmental disabilities (J.N.
-Constantino, MD, Associate Director)
+- One of 14 Kennedy Centers for Intellectual & Developmental Disabilities Research in the U.S. (National Institute for Child Health and Human Development), with a focus on genetic and environmental influences on developmental disabilities (C. Gurnett, MD and J. Dougherty, PhD, Co-Directors)

 The Division maintains legacy longitudinal studies that track the life course of depression, autistic syndromes, and ADHD from early childhood to the adult years.